cryptomator/docs/source/security/architecture.rst

 The cleartext is broken down into multiple chunks, each up to 32 KiB + 48 bytes consisting of:

-* 16 bytes nonce
+* 16 bytes nonce,
-* up to 32 KiB encrypted payload using AES-CTR with the file content key
+* up to 32 KiB encrypted payload using AES-CTR with the file content key, and
-* 32 bytes MAC of
+* 32 bytes MAC consisting of:

-    * file header nonce (to bind this chunk to the file header)
+    * file header nonce (to bind this chunk to the file header),
-    * chunk number as 8 byte big endian integer (to prevent undetected reordering)
+    * chunk number as 8 byte big endian integer (to prevent undetected reordering),
-    * nonce
+    * nonce, and
-    * encrypted payload
+    * encrypted payload.

-Afterwards the encrypted chunks are joined preserving the order of the cleartext chunks.
+Afterwards, the encrypted chunks are joined preserving the order of the cleartext chunks.
 The payload of the last chunk may be smaller than 32 KiB.

 .. code-block:: js